Million Dollar Highway and Hiking in Ouray

 No matter what your experience level is, you'll find a hiking trail in Ouray that suits your skills and leaves you in awe of nature's beauty.

-But there’s even more adventures to be had along the Million Dollar Highway in Colorado.
+But there’s even more adventures to be had along the Million Dollar Highway in the jaw-dropping San Juan mountains.

 Adrenaline junkies must try the new Via Ferrata in Ouray.
 A top-notch team of climbers, guides, engineers, and rigging geniuses crafted this route through the incomparable Uncompahgre Gorge.